-- Empower vulnerable populations for subsistence crops and income generation and encourage urban agriculture, which is already being developed with support from GIZ.
-The idea is that this will increase food security (which was greatly affected during the pandemic, especially in the most vulnerable communities) and help generate income for these communities and populations, which were financially affected by the social restriction measures imposed by COVID. - Create and implement an Environmental and Climate Education program - which has already been created and is being implemented in vulnerable communities by the Civil Defense of Salvador (CODESAL) and which will be implemented in Schools by CODESAL and SECIS. - 3.
-Creation of 2 new parks and new green spaces in the city, prioritizing areas of greater social vulnerability. - 4.
-Expand urban afforestation and plant plantations with communities. - 5.
-Encourage sustainable construction through and encourage the adoption in buildings and public works a project is also already underway with support from GIZ.
+- Empower vulnerable populations for subsistence crops and income generation, while also promoting urban agriculture-an initiative already underway with support from GIZ.
+The aim is to bolster food security, a critical concern exacerbated during the pandemic, particularly in the most vulnerable communities.
+Additionally, this approach can help generate income for populations adversely affected by the financial strain of COVID-related social restrictions. - limplement an Environmental and Climate Education programme - which has already been created and is being implemented in vulnerable communities by the Civil Defense of Salvador (CODESAL).
+It will be implemented in Schools by CODESAL and the Directorate of Resilience and Civil Defense of the Municipal Secretariat of Sustainability, Innovation and Resilience (SECIS). - 3.
+Create two new parks and new green spaces in the city, prioritizing areas of greater social vulnerability. - 4.
+Expand urban afforestation and plant plantations with communities. - Encourage sustainable construction through and encourage the adoption in buildings and public works - a project is also already underway with support from GIZ.

-Preparation of the Law establishing the Climate Change Policy, which establishes mechanisms for governance and monitoring and participation of society in the goals and policies of the PMAMC, which include goals in relation to nature.
+Prepare the Law establishing the Climate Change Policy, which establishes mechanisms for governance and monitoring and participation of society in the goals and policies of the PMAMC, which include goals in relation to nature.